cuthbertLab/music21/documentation/source/installing/installAdditional.rst

 pygame
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Allows for realtime MIDI performance.
-We use it in the midi.realtime module, and nowhere else
+We use it in the midi.realtime module, and nowhere else.
-Not essential.
+It is therefore not essential.

 On the Mac, run: